dmerejkowsky/blog/content/en/post/0110-python-tests-tips.md

 test.py:11: AssertionError
 ```

-Note how much information you get about what went wrong, like the entire body of the function up to the assertion that failed,or when the values that were compared came from.
+Note how much information you get about what went wrong, like the entire body of the function up to the assertion that failed, or when the values that were compared came from.

 It gets even better - take this other assertion: